Israel Demands Evacuation Of Al-Shifa Hospital Within One Hour

-(MENAFN- Famagusta Gazette) – The Israeli army has demanded the evacuation of Al-Shifa Hospital in Gaza city within one hour, Palestine TV reported on Saturday morning. ■
+GAZA, Nov 18 (NNN-WAFA) – The Israeli army has demanded the evacuation of Al-Shifa Hospital in Gaza City within one hour, Palestine TV reported, this morning.

+Sources in the hospital said, there is a severe state of panic and fear now in the hospital.

+“We will not leave the hospital unless we do so with the patients,” the sources cited medical personnel in the hospital.– NNN-WAFA

 Legal Disclaimer: